groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/README.md

 It is easy to get started with GroupDocs.Translation Cloud, and there is nothing to install.
 Create an account at [GroupDocs Cloud](https://dashboard.groupdocs.cloud/#/) and get your application information, then you are ready to use [SDKs](https://github.com/groupdocs-translation-cloud)

+## Release 20.12
+- Conversion of translated files to other formats is added

 ## Release 20.10
 - Microsoft PowerPoint presentations translation
 - French-Italian language pair support